VFioleau/VFioleau/README.md

 - 👋 Hi, I’m @VFioleau
-- 👀 I’m interested in astronomy and music !
+- 👀 I’m interested in astronomy, music, festivals and HAPPY HOURS 🍻!
 - 🌱 I’m currently learning PHP, SQL, JS, jQuery code
 - 💞️ I’m looking to collaborate on Github with MEDIAPRODX on our projects
 - 📫 How to reach me : send email to webmaster.mediaprodx@gmail.com